 The Diversity Advancement Scholarship was created in 1970 with an initial grant from the Ford Foundation, after civil rights leader Whitney Young Jr. challenged architects in 1968 to create a more responsible and equitable field.
 Read the program report here.

-Applications for the 2022-2023 academic year will open in November 2021.
-Sign up to receive notifications on the next application cycle opening.
+Applications for the 2023-2024 academic year are closed.
+Want to apply for the award in the future?
+Sign up to receive notifications about the next application cycle opening.

 Applicants must submit:

 - A comprehensive essay that tells us how you see the potential of architecture to improve communities and how this influences your passion for becoming an architect.
 Be sure to include examples of how your current involvement or past experiences and how you see the possibilities for shaping your path forward in service to society through architecture.
 (1,200 words)

 - A portfolio (3-5 creative works, do not have to be architecture-specific)